-How do I get case management?
+How do I get care management?

-Texas Children's Health Plan members who have certain conditions can join our Case Management programs by calling 832-828-1430.
-You can be referred to Case Management by your health care provider, yourself, or by meeting certain criteria.
-Our care management programs include:
+Case management is a covered benefit for all STAR members.
+Members can join our Case Management programs by calling 832-828-1430.
+You can also be referred to Case Management by your health care provider for certain conditions, or by meeting certain criteria.
+Our case management programs include:

-• Asthma
+- Asthma

 - Diabetes

 - Behavioral Health

-- Pregnancy
+- High Risk Pregnancy

 - Nurse Family Partnership

+- Frequent Emergency Room Use